Posted by Janine Griffiths

 Look for homes where residents appear occupied and happy, with access to television, newspapers, books, WiFi, and hairdressing services.
 Some care homes offer regular day trips for residents, so that is something to ask about when you visit the care home.

-Many of the top-rated care facilities such as Care UK have many activities and forms of entertainment available.
-For example, Care UK own several care homes, like , which Bickerton House has a coffee shop, activity room, pub and its own cinema.
+Many of the top-rated care facilities have many activities and forms of entertainment available.
+For example, Care UK own several care homes which, like Bickerton House include a coffee shop, activity room, pub and its own cinema.

 Religion and Cultural Activities